 These impulses are not helpful!
 Review is the most important step in your study process.
 It is how you learn and improve.

 Your review of your ACT Science questions should be different depending on the type of passage.
-If you do not know the 3 types of ACT Science Passages, I recommend reading our other article first before continuing to read this article.
+If you do not know the three types of ACT Science Passages, I recommend reading our other article first before continuing to read this article.

 - 3 Data Representation Passages